-The remuneration policy, setting the terms and conditions for the executive director was developed and approved by the Board after seeking professional advice from independent external consultants.
+The remuneration policy for any executives is developed and approved by the Board after seeking professional advice from independent external consultants.

 In determining competitive remuneration rates, the Board seeks independent advice on local and international trends among comparative companies and industry generally.
 It examines terms and conditions for employee incentive schemes, benefit plans and share plans.
 Independent advice is obtained to confirm that executive remuneration is in line with market practice and is reasonable in the context of Australian executive reward practices.